Riley Keough

-Early life
+Early life and education

 Keough was born on May 29, 1989, at Providence Saint John's Health Center in Santa Monica, California.
-She is the eldest child of singer-songwriter Lisa Marie Presley (1968–2023) and musician Danny Keough, and the eldest grandchild of Elvis Presley and actress and businesswoman Priscilla Presley.
-Keough's father met her mother while performing as a bass guitarist in her mother's band.
-She had a brother, Benjamin Storm Keough (1992–2020), and has two half-sisters, twins Harper and Finley, from her mother's fourth marriage to Michael Lockwood.
-According to Keough, her father's ancestry is Irish and mostly Sephardic Jewish (Portuguese-Jewish) and Ashkenazi Jewish (Eastern European Jews), whereas her maternal grandfather, Elvis Presley, was allegedly of Creek, Cherokee, Scots-Irish and Norman descent; Keough's maternal grandmother, Priscilla, is of part Norwegian descent.
+She is the eldest child of singer-songwriter Lisa Marie Presley (1968–2023) and musician Danny Keough; Keough is also the eldest grandchild of Elvis Presley and actress and businesswoman Priscilla Presley.
+Keough's father met her mother at the Church of Scientology Celebrity Centre and later played bass in Presley's band.
+She had a brother, Benjamin Storm Keough (1992–2020), and has two half-sisters from her mother's fourth marriage, to Michael Lockwood.
+Her maternal grandmother, Priscilla, is of part Norwegian descent.
+Keough's paternal grandmother, Janet Hollander, co-founded the Delphian School and served as its dean from 1995 to 2011.

 When Keough was five years old, her parents divorced, and her mother was briefly married to Michael Jackson from 1994 to 1996.
 Of her upbringing, Keough said that she "grew up very privileged with my mother, but my dad didn't live like that.
 And I think experiencing both sides has been helpful.
 My father had mattresses on the floor of his apartments.
 He lived in cabins and trailer parks.
 He just didn't have much money...
 Actually, my memories of growing up with him were so colourful and eccentric and fun.
 It was a good vibe, you know?
 When I was like eight I told him, 'I want to grow up and be poor like you!'
 He was eating a bowl of cereal.
 I didn't realize how wildly offensive that was!"

-Keough was raised primarily by her father in Hawaii and Los Angeles, though she at times lived at her mother's Los Angeles home, as well as at the Graceland Estate in Memphis, Tennessee, which was inherited by her mother following her grandfather Elvis's death.
+Keough was raised primarily by her father in Hawaii and Los Angeles, though she at times lived at her mother's Los Angeles home, as well as at the Graceland Estate in Memphis, Tennessee, which her mother inherited following her grandfather Elvis's death.
+She is now the sole guardian of the estate and presides over the sub-trusts of her siblings, each inheriting one-third of their mother's estate including Graceland and the Elvis estate.

-In 2002, when Keough was 13 years old, her mother married actor Nicolas Cage, though this marriage was also short-lived, ending two years later in divorce.
+In 2002, when Keough was 13 years old, her mother married actor Nicolas Cage, though this marriage was also short-lived, lasting 107 days before Cage filed for divorce.
+The divorce was finalized in May 2004.
 For a time, Keough attended a public school in the San Fernando Valley, but was ultimately homeschooled due to her having to frequently travel between her parents' homes.

 Career

 2004–2008: Modeling

 Prior to beginning a film career, Keough began modeling at age 15, appearing in the Autumn/Winter 2004 ready-to-wear show for Dolce & Gabbana, followed by the Christian Dior ready-to-wear show for the Spring/Summer 2005 collection.
 Keough subsequently appeared on the United States cover of Vogue in August 2004.
-She subsequently appeared on the cover of the Japanese Elle magazine and Korean Vogue, both in 2005, as well as the covers of the French magazines Jalouse and L'Officiel, also in 2005.
+In 2005 she appeared on four magazine covers: Japanese Elle magazine, Korean Vogue, the French magazines Jalouse, and L'Officiel.